 - Bus during all days of visits as described in the program

 - 13 nights in hotels at 4-star and 5 -star hotels, including breakfast

 - Meals (**), all meals as described in the program above, including wine, in other words:

 - 12 high-quality gastronomic lunches with local specialities, including wines and tastings, in most cases as guests at wineries, or at local restaurants

 - One dinner with tango show in Buenos Aires

 - Day excursion as per the above program, including entry fees when relevant

 - All winery visits, including extensive private tastings (approx 15 in total)

 - Local English speaking guide

-- Wine guiding and wine tutoring by BKWine’s expert guide and co-founder, Britt Karlsson (see more below)
+- Wine guiding and wine tutoring by BKWine’s expert guides and founders, Britt Karlsson and Per Karlsson (see more below)